The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Conclusions

-In this paper we analyzed a generic class of stable FFLO states in two-dimensions at zero temperature, whose influence is observable at finite temperatures.
-These states result from the combination of orbital and Zeeman effects which can be independently controlled in cold atom experiments.
-Further research, especially cold atom experiments near unitarity, could provide valuable answers to long standing questions about the stability of superconducting phases in large magnetic fields and the nature of strongly correlated normal states.
+In this paper we analyzed the phase diagram of spin-polarized fermionic superfluids and quantum Hall insulators in two-dimensions at $T=0$, and discussed observable consequences at low temperatures in cold atom experiments.
+We hope that the richness of the phase diagram will stimulate further research, especially experiments near unitarity which could provide valuable answers to long standing questions about the stability of superconducting phases in large magnetic fields and the nature of strongly correlated normal states.

-The mechanism for FFLO states described in this letter is perhaps the most generic and robust one.
-It requires a gap in the Bogoliubov quasiparticle spectrum smaller than the superfluid pairing scale.
-A vortex lattice is a natural agent to realize this situation due to the existence of sub-gap core states.
-One question is whether spontaneously developed spatial modulations in time-reversal symmetric conditions can produce such a quasiparticle band-structure that the band gap at the chemical potential is smaller than the superconducting gap.
-The answer to this question could be important for finding a stable traditional FFLO state.
+We emphasized that FFLO states in vortex lattices are much more stable than their counterparts in static uniform systems.
+This is a simple consequence of the fact that vortex cores can absorb injected spin relatively easily because of locally suppressed superfluidity.
+Even though reaching deep quantum limit is a great experimental challenge, the unusual physics of rotated imbalanced Fermi gases may be observed through ``quantum oscillation'' measurements.

-I am very grateful to R.G.Hulet, Z.Hadzibabic and L.Baksmaty for useful comments and discussions.
+I am very grateful to Randal Hulet, Zoran Hadzibabic and Leslie Baksmaty for useful comments and discussions.
 Numerical calculations were performed on Rice University computing clusters.
-This research was supported by W.M.Keck Program in Quantum Materials.
+This research was supported by W.~M.~Keck Program in Quantum Materials.